Clubs

 Muslim Medical Association of Canada (MMAC)

-The Muslim Medical Association of Canada (MMAC) at UofT strives to create space and build community among Muslim medical students and allies.
+The Muslim Medical Students Association at UofT (MMAC - UofT Chapter) is dedicated to serving the Muslim medical community at U of T. We aim to do so by creating a safe space and building community among Muslim medical students and professionals, through our pillars of education, outreach, community service, and advocacy.
 We hope to contribute to a positive environment that is conducive to open dialogue about spirituality and faith within the medical community.
-Throughout the year, we will host events that enhance student life, promote awareness about different faith practices and cultures - particularly the Muslim faith, collaborate with other organizations with a focus on equity, and advocate for faith-based inclusivity within the curriculum.
+Throughout the year, we will host events that enhance student life, provide a platform for religious education, collaborate with other organizations with a focus on community-based equity, and advocate for faith-based inclusivity within the curriculum.

 Arts & Letters (ArtBeat)